 Booster vaccination: After a 3-dose primary vaccination with Hexaxim, a booster dose should be given, preferably during the second year of life, at least 6 months after the last priming dose.

 Booster doses should be given in accordance with the official recommendations.
-At the very least, a dose Hib vaccine must be administered.
+As a minimum, a dose of Hib vaccine must be administered.

 After a 3-dose primary vaccination with Hexaxim (2, 3, 4 months; 3, 4, 5 months; 2, 4, 6 months) and in the absence of hepatitis B vaccination at birth, it is necessary to give a hepatitis B vaccine booster dose.
 Hexaxim can be considered for the booster.